All Episodes

 I'll give money.

-We don't talk about it because that seems arrogant too.
+We don't talk about it because that seems arrogant, too.

-The Bible actually says don't tell people.
+The Bible actually says don't talk about it.

-You've got to do a matching thing.
+It's doing a matching thing.

 We're not just donating.